AWS CLI in S3

 Working with AWS CLI

-For the command syntax, see the AWS instructions in Amazon's AWS documentation.
+For command syntax, see the AWS Amazon documentation.

-To work with S3 through the AWS CLI, use:
+To work with S3 via AWS CLI, use:

 - s3api — commands corresponding to operations in the REST API;

-- s3 - additional commands that simplify work with a large number of objects.
+- s3 — additional commands that simplify working with a large number of objects.

 -